hombreperro45/docs/docs/library/Core_Template.md

 | optional.bin  | Description - Optional |                                  |
 | required.bin  | Description - Required |                                  |

---Check the firmware information in the relevant core info file (https://github.com/libretro/libretro-super/tree/master/dist/info)--
+--Check the firmware information in the corresponding core info file (https://github.com/libretro/libretro-super/tree/master/dist/info)--

---If no BIOS use--
-The (Core name) core does not feature BIOS use.

 ## Features

--- Use ✔ or ✕ (or use - when unknown)--
+-- Use ✔ or ✕ (or use - when unknown (will come back to it later))--

+--State support can be tested by attempting to save and load a state in the core-- --If States are supported, that means Rewind and Netplay are supported too--

 | Feature           | Supported |
 |-------------------|:---------:|